 Group Decision Making Styles (Child Care State Systems Specialist Network, 2014).

 This resource describes four common decisionmaking styles.
 It is necessary to consider decisionmaking style when developing communication strategies that are responsive to the needs of the people and organizations that are part of early childhood development systems-building efforts.
-This resource is accompanied by a quiz activity designed to help readers further explore the decisionmaking styles.

 Results Based Facilitation: Moving from Talk to Action (Jolie Bain Pillsbury, 2013).